reyvababtista/beiwe-backend-fork/README.md

 When there are major technical and migration operations _we provide a command in the launch script and detailed step-by-step instructions on the wiki_.
 For example the Python 3.6->3.8 Elastic Beanstalk platform update had a `-clone-environment` command a dedicated wiki page.

 > [!TIP]
-> When these items are under development there will be a GitHub issue on our issues page with an `Infrastructure` tag and you are welcomed and encouraged to ask questions or assist us.
-Upon completion a *new* issue will be created with an `ANNOUNCEMENT` tag.
-Due to space limitations _only the most recent critical Announcement issue can be pinned to the top of the issues page - but it will be pinned!_
+> When these items are under development there will be an open issue with the `Infrastructure` tag, you are welcomed and encouraged to ask questions and participate.
+Upon completion a *new* issue will be created with an `ANNOUNCEMENT` tag referencing the earlier issue.
+> _Due to space limitations only the most recent critical Announcement issue can be pinned to the top of the issues page - but it will be pinned!_
-> We recommend any system administrator either subscribe to the GitHub issues page for this repository, or set a periodic reminder to check in and manually then watch any active Announcement or Infrastructure issues.
-Infrastructure issues will be closed when the details are completed, announcements will be closed only after an extended amount of time has passed (months+).
+> We recommend any system administrator either subscribe to the GitHub issues page for this repository, or set a periodic reminder to check in and manually watch any active Announcement or Infrastructure issues.
+Infrastructure issues will be closed when details are completed, announcements will be closed only after an extended amount of time has passed +).

-### Configuring SSL/TL
+### Configuring SSL/TLS
 > [!IMPORTANT]
-> Because Beiwe deals with sensitive data covered under laws like that of HIPAA in the United States, the platform makes it a _fundamental requirement_ that you to add an SSL certificate so that web traffic is encrypted.
-The platform will not be visible or available in any way without that SSL certificate.
-Please look through the existing issues if you run into problems with this, they should be easily discoverable via your search engine of choice.
+> Because Beiwe collects sensitive data that may interact with laws covering [PII](https://en.wikipedia.org/wiki/Personal_data) or [PHI](https://en.wikipedia.org/wiki/Protected_health_information) like [HIPAA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act) in the United States, the platform makes it a <b>fundamental requirement</b> that you to add an SSL certificate so that web traffic is encrypted.
+The platform will not be visible or accessible in any way without that SSL certificate.
+Please look through the [existing issues relating to SSL](https://github.com/onnela-lab/beiwe-backend/issues?q=is%3Aissue+ssl) while troubleshooting.

 We recommend using [the AWS Certificate Manager] (http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) service as that will integrate with AWS' Route53 service and centralize your domain management.
 The AWS Certificate Manager [will check that you control the domain by sending verification emails](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) to the email addresses in the domain's WHOIS listing.
+If you are using an external certificate you will need to provide it to AWS' key management service, and then associate it with your Elastic Load Balancer.

-After deployment is successful you will need to enable the port 443 forwarding on the Elastic Load Balancer for your Elastic Beanstalk environment.
-This is done in the AWS console, under the EC2 service, in the Load Balancers section.
+After deployment is completed you will need to enable the port 443 forwarding on the Elastic Load Balancer for your Elastic Beanstalk environment.
+This is done in the AWS online console, in the EC2 service, in the Load Balancers section.
 You will need to add a listener for port 443, and then add a rule to forward traffic from port 443 to port 80 on the instances in your Elastic Beanstalk environment.

-> [!TIP]
-> ### Configuring Push Notification
+### Configuring Push Notifications
+> [!WARNING]
-> Push notifications are currently *required* for the iOS platform for survey notifications, but they also unlock additional scheduling features for surveys on Android.
-Some other (obvious) features of the platform expect or require push notifications credentials be present.
+> Push Notifications Credentials are currently <b>required</b> for the iOS app to have functional survey notifications, but they also unlock additional scheduling features for surveys on Android.
+Some other features of the platform require push notification credentials be present.

-> Due to technical limitations Onnela Lab must provide push notification credentials directly, but cannot post them inside this repository.
-You can find our platform maintainer's email address on this github issue: https://github.com/onnela-lab/beiwe-backend/issues/100
+Due to technical limitations Onnela Lab must provide Push Notification Credentials directly, but cannot post them inside this repository.
+[You can find our platform maintainer's email address on this github issue](https://github.com/onnela-lab/beiwe-backend/issues/100), please email them to request push notification credentials and include with some basic contact information.

-> Participant Devices send Push notification _tokens_ to your Beiwe Backend instance only, no other Beiwe Backend instance can send push notifications to your study participants.
+The apps send unique push notification "tokens" to your Beiwe Backend instance and _only_ your instance, these tokens are required in order to send out push notifications.
+No other Beiwe Backend instance can send push notifications to your study participants.

 ***

 ### Configuration And Settings

 > [!IMPORTANT]
 > ### Required Settings
-> If any of these environment options are not provided, Beiwe will not run.
+> If any of these environment options are not provided Beiwe will not run.
-> Empty strings and None are considered invalid.
+> Empty strings and `None` considered invalid.

 ```
 FLASK_SECRET_KEY - a unique, cryptographically secure string